davporte/classy/README.md

 Classy also adds protection to the _G global table to prevent the user from changing specific functions and constants used by classy.
 Classy will not load if _G already has a metatable.

+## Samples

+The main directory contains sample usage and test rig for classy.
+The sample directory contains other stand alone examples.

 ## Special Thanks To
 [LuaUnit - a great unit testing tool](https://github.com/bluebird75/luaunit/tree/LUAUNIT_V3_2_1)